Semsamoon/unity-dots-perception/README.md

 > Never modify perception system's buffers if not absolutely sure about safety of the operation.
 > Some data inside buffers is used by framework's systems, and overwriting it may cause errors.

-These buffers are added automatically to each entity with `TagSightReceiver` component.
+These buffers are added automatically to each entity with `TagSightReceiver`.
 Get the buffer and iterate over it to proceed custom logic on data:

 ```csharp